 Note: NUVO, a free alternative newsweekly that comes out on Wednesdays, has extensive arts and entertainment listings and is available all over town.

-Performing ArtsThe arts are a priority in Indianapolis, as the city is undergoing a sustained cultural renaissance.
+Indianapolis Performing ArtsThe arts are a priority in Indianapolis, as the city continues to undergo a cultural renaissance.
 The Indianapolis Symphony Orchestra performs in the renovated Hilbert Circle Theatre at 45 Monument Cir.
 The regular season runs from September through June and includes classical, pop and family series as well as morning coffee and Yuletide concerts; phone (317) 639-4300 or (800) 366-8457.

 In the summer the symphony presents its free Concert in the Park programs.
 Summer also brings the Marsh Symphony on the Prairie series to Conner Prairie Interactive History Park in nearby Fishers, where music is combined with picnics and sunsets.
 For ticket and performance information phone (317) 639-4300.